ansys/pystk/doc/source/getting_started/building_stk_images.rst

 image.
 Various options are available to customize the container creation process.

-- ``--detach flag`` Runs the container in detached mode, allowing it to run in the background.
+- ``--detach`` Runs the container in detached mode, allowing it to run in the background.
-- ``--interactive flag`` Enables interactive mode, providing a TTY session for connecting to the container.
+- ``--interactive`` Enables interactive mode, providing a TTY session for connecting to the container.
-- ``--tty flag`` Allocates a pseudo-TTY, ensuring proper formatting and display of the container's output.
+- ``--tty`` Allocates a pseudo-TTY, ensuring proper formatting and display of the container's output.
-- ``--network="host" flag`` Shares the host's network stack with the container, enabling network connectivity.
+- ``--network="host"`` Shares the host's network stack with the container, enabling network connectivity.
 - ``--env ANSYSLMD_LICENSE_FILE=$ANSYSLMD_LICENSE_FILE`` Specifies environment variable(s) to be shared with the container.
 - ``--name <container-name>`` Assigns a name to the container for easy identification and reference.
 - ``--entrypoint <entrypoint>`` Defines the command or script to be executed when the container starts.